3 Essential Attributes of Gun Holsters for Women

 Gun holsters designed to address the female anatomy specifically are usually more comfortable than ones made by applying a different color or pattern to an existing holster design.

-Womens Holsters Are Just Part Of A Concealed Carry System
+Gun Holsters For Women Are Just Part Of A Concealed Carry System

 Along with purchasing your concealed carry holster, you’ll also want to address everything else you’ll be wearing along with it.
 The gun and the holster are part of what you’ll wear, so make sure that everything else you wear works well in tandem with them.